Published Date: 11/11/19

 Staffing is the primary concern of childcare providers across the country.
 Finding qualified staff is proving difficult, if not impossible.
 Complaints of candidates not showing up for interviews are rampant as are discussions on when to terminate desperately needed staff if they’re just not working out.

 As more and more states pass legislation requiring workers to have college degrees, staffing has become even more problematic.
 While the objective of the legislations is to raise the overall standard of care, centers are feeling the crunch when it comes to finding teachers.

 Among states feeling the crunch is Colorado.
-Between 2010 and 2016, the number of people who successfully completed teacher training requirements dropped 25% - not surprising when the average salary for a preschool teacher in Colorado is about $31,000 and the average salary for a kindergarten teacher in Colorado is about $58,000 (some reports have that gap as wide as $22,000 with the average preschool teacher salary being even lower).
+Between 2010 and 2016, the number of people who successfully completed teacher training requirements dropped 25% - not surprising when the average salary for a preschool teacher in Colorado is about $31,000 and the average salary for a kindergarten teacher in Colorado is about $58,000 (some reports have that gap even wider with the average preschool teacher salary being even lower).

 Recently, to mitigate this shortage, Colorado has issued a waiver for those who have not yet earned their Child Development Associate (CDA) credential.
 The state is now permitting a Provisional Early Childhood Teacher (P-ECT) to act as an Early Childhood Teacher (ECT) for up to 12 months while they are working toward obtaining their CDA.
 Programs must submit an application and agree to participate.

 Indications are that other states will offer similar waivers or lower requirements.
 Wisconsin has changes planned for early 2020 to help curtail the shortage and other states will likely follow.